amccartney/github-for-journalists-nicar20/story-file.md

-Here's the beginning of a cool story
+Here's the beginning of a cool story.

+And here's a second line to the cool story.